Lung Cancer Treatment in India

 - Genetic Susceptibility

 Carcinogens – They are the chemical substances that lead to the modification of the genome of the cells that promote cancer transformation.
 Benzene, Kenone, Asbestos, DDT etc., they all have been arranged as a rich source of numerous carcinogens for example 3 to 4 benzpiren.
-Some traditional food items like Bracken, Acrylamide, are many a times found to be carcinogenic.
+Some traditional food items like Bracken, Acrylamide, are many times found to be carcinogenic.
 Mostly, but not necessarily carcinogens are known as teratogens or mutagens.

 Radiation – The emission of energy via waves or particles also known as electromagnetic radiation is known as Radiation.
 There are various sources from which radiation can be produced like radioactive decay, nuclear fusion, chemical reactions, gases, hot objects, nuclear fission, and gases produced by electric currents.
 There are two types of radiation- ionizing and non-ionizing.